Is Moms for Liberty Making Book Banning Great Again?

 They have several ways of doing so.

 First, the ground game.
 This is where local chapters engage school districts head-on after identifying problematic titles in the library.
 Supporters mobilize and show up en masse at board meetings to press their demands for removal.
 If they encounter resistance, they put up candidates at the next elections with the goal of taking over the school boards.
-But it's not enough to have a book quietly banned.
+But it's not enough to have a book quietly banished from the shelves.
 No, that will not do.
 The publicity of the spectacle is what matters.

 Since many meetings are live-streamed, the opportunity to go viral on Youtube and TikTok is high; one just needs to deploy the MFL playbook.
 This involves confronting boards by reading aloud explicit passages for everyone to hear or showing graphic images for everyone to see.